pbloem/up/README.md

 # Universal pre-training

-Codebase for the paper "Universal pre-training by iterated random computation" (soon to be a pre-print).
+Codebase for the paper "Universal pre-training by iterated random computation".

 ## Installation instructions